maciejkaniewski/Data_Structures/README.md

 # Data Structures

 Data Structures is a project I realized in the fourth semester of my studies within the Design of Algorithms and Artificial Intelligence Methods course at the Wroclaw University of Technology in the field of Control Engineering and Robotics.
 The main goal of this task was to implement a bidirectional linked list.
 Then, using the created list, we had to create such structures as stack, queue and priority queue.
 Additionally, unit tests had to be carried out to verify the correct implementation of the previously mentioned data structures.
-I used the `GoogleTest` framework to conduct unit tests.
+I used the `GoogleTest` framework to conduct unit tests and `Valgrind` tool to detect memory leaks.

 ## Table of Contents